timothyjj/newyorktrailheads/_posts/2016-4-3-Ushers Road State Forest.md

 ---
 layout: default
-title: Ushers Road State Forest
+title: Ushers Road State Forest | New York Trailheads
 excerpt: Located just off Northway Exit 10, this old growth forest contains a short loop trail, along with a connection to the Zim Smith Trail.
 ---